wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **Share Buttons by GetSocial.io** is a WordPress all in one toolkit to help you grow your shares, traffic and conversions.
 Track social shares and see how much traffic & conversions each post generated.
 Optimize your SEO and increase social shares with GetSocial.
 It is a freemium plugin so there are some free apps and some paid apps.

 **ANNOUNCEMENT:** Our newest app (Follow Buttons with mobile follow included) and our new powerful social analytics module are coming very soon!
+Stay tuned!

 Our apps include native & customizable share buttons, welcome & subscribe bars, conversion tracking, copy paste share tracking and much more.
 You can find more info about our product <a href="http://getsocial.io/?utm_source=wordpress_plugin">here</a>.
 This app store is organized in 5 different categories: